zly2006/Pumpkin/README.md

 ## Docs

-The Documentation of Pumpkin can be found at https://pumpkinmc.org/
+Pumpkin's documentation can be found at https://pumpkinmc.org/

 ## Communication

-Consider joining our [discord](https://discord.gg/wT8XjrjKkf) to stay up-to-date on events, updates, and connect with other members.
+Consider joining [our Discord server](https://discord.gg/wT8XjrjKkf) to stay up-to-date on events, updates, and connect with other members.

 ## Funding

-If you want to fund me and help the project, Check out my [GitHub sponsors](https://github.com/sponsors/Snowiiii) or my [PayPal](https://www.paypal.me/alexxmedvedev)
+If you want to fund me and help the project, check out my [GitHub sponsors](https://github.com/sponsors/Snowiiii) or my [PayPal](https://www.paypal.me/alexxmedvedev).